 Our weekend in Budapest would not be complete without visiting a thermal bath!

-Important things to know when visiting a thermal bath:
+Important things to know when visiting this thermal bath:

-💰 We had to pay for our admission to the baths, for a locker, for a swimming cap (they were required) and for towels (mainly because we didn’t have any).
-I believe this was roughly 20,000 HUF or approximately 50 euros.
+💰 It cost us roughly 20,000 HUF or approximately 50 euros to visit.
+This included access to the baths, for a locker, for a swimming cap (they were required) and for towels (mainly because we didn’t have any).

 ⏰ The baths were open at 9 am and closed between 6-7 pm.